KatherineMichel/digital-commonplace/README.md

 https://twitter.com/pganssle/status/1315423703631638529 | Paul Ganssle on Twitter: "WTF?
 Unsplash switched (apparently silently) from being a repository of CC-0 stock photos to using some semi-proprietary license that is not compatible with CC licenses!
 Anyone have a good replacement and/or an archive of the photos released in the CC-0 days?" / Twitter

 https://twitter.com/NimaRoohiS/status/1312916303225729026

+https://twitter.com/jacobian/status/1258783603959500807 | jacobian on Twitter: "I've reviewed thousands of engineers' resumes, and most make the same mistake: they focus on responsibilities, not accomplishments.
+If you want your resume to stand out, you need accomplishments.
+Here are some examples of what those look like: https://t.co/dAgJXhRAcU" / Twitter

 LinkedIn
 https://twitter.com/DThompsonDev/status/1316585189498380288 | Danny Thompson on Twitter: "If your goal is to get a job in tech and you don't have a good Linkedin profile, I don't know what you are doing.
 675 million monthly users, 90 Million users are hiring managers or decision makers for Businesses.
 Stand out where they Hang out!" / Twitter